Curvature of Poisson pencils in dimension three: Curvature of linear pencils and the argument translation method

 The following is well known. \begin{statement} A form $\mathcal A$ on $\g$ is compatible with the Lie-Poisson bracket if and only if this form is a Lie algebra $2$-cocycle, i.e.

 for any $x, y, z \in \g$. \end{statement}

 \begin{example} Let $\g$ be a Lie algebra and $\xi \in \g^*$.
 Then $\mathcal A_\xi(x,y) = \langle \xi, [x,y]\rangle$ is a $2$-cocycle.
-The Poisson bracket defined by $\mathcal A_\xi$ on $\g^*$ is usually refereed to as a bracket \textit{with a ``frozen argument''}.
-This bracket is related to the so-called \textit{argument translation method} \cite{MF, MF2}.
-This method naturally appears in the theory of integrable systems.
-In particular, it can be used to obtain integrals of the ``most famous'' integrable system -- the Korteweg-de Vries equation \cite{Khesin}.
+The Poisson bracket defined by $\mathcal A_\xi$ on $\g^*$ is usually refereed to as a \textit{ ``frozen argument''} bracket.
+This bracket is related to the so-called \textit{argument translation method} \cite{MF, MF2} which appears in the theory of integrable systems.

 \end{example}

 For a linear pencil $\Pi(\g, \mathcal A)$, it is possible to rewrite (\ref{curvFormula}) in the following form.